mett29/mett29.github.io/_posts/2019-12-01-image-segmentation.md

 In this post I will explain **Image Segmentation**, focusing on the architecture of the models used to perform this task.
 Fully Convolutional Networks and U-Net will be at the center of the discussion.

-**Disclaimer:** *These notes are for the most part a collection of concepts taken from the slides of the 'Artificial Neural Networks and Deep Learning' course at Polytechnic of Milan, the book 'Deep Learning' (Goodfellow-et-al-2016) and from some other online resources.
-I am simply putting together all the information to study for the exam.
-I also thought it would be a good idea to upload them here since they can be useful for someone who is interested in this topic.*
+**Disclaimer:** *These notes are for the most part a collection of concepts taken from the slides of the 'Artificial Neural Networks and Deep Learning' course at Polytechnic of Milan and from some other online resources.
+I am just putting together all the information to study for the exam and I thought it would be a good idea to upload them here since they can be useful for someone interested in this topic.*

 # Image Segmentation